marios-zindilis/zindilis.com/blog/2014/09/17/change-pptpd-port-on-centos.md

 <!-- -
 Title: Change pptpd port on CentOS
-Description: How to change pptpd port on CentOS
-First Published: 2014-09-17
+Description: How to change pptpd listening port on CentOS First Published: 2014-09-17
 Last Updated: 2014-09-20
 - -->